vidinoti/cordova-plugin-vidinoti-push/README.md

 * Publish the release to npm registry (if necessary `npm login`): `npm publish`

 ## Release note

+### Version 0.1.1 - 18 April 2018

+Fix the plugin such that it can be correctly removed.

 ### Version 0.1.0 - 25 June 2018